rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

 {::include-fold ./examples/long-line-ex.txt}
 ~~~

 Native YANG features (e.g., breaking line, "+") SHOULD be used to fit a module into the line limits.
 Exceptionally, RFC8792-folding of YANG modules MAY be used if and only if native YANG features are not sufficient.
+A similar approach (e.g., use "--yang-line-length 69" or split a tree into subtrees) SHOULD be followed for tree diagrams.

 ##  Definitions Section